 - Incentive for limiting CO2 emissions: The moment a CO2 price is applied, it will increase the realization among all stakeholders that emissions come at a price and that focusing on CO2 friendly alternatives is more beneficial.

 - Anticipating future changes: In the coming years, there will probably be more and more mandatory forms of carbon pricing.
 The Dutch national government has recently introduced a CO2 tax for industry and there is a good chance that this will be further expanded in the future.
 By starting now with voluntary carbon pricing, an organization can already prepare for the impact of mandatory CO2 pricing, at their own pace.

-Carbon pricing can simply be defined as: linking a price in euro’s to CO2 emissions in order to achieve a reduction in CO2 emissions.
+Carbon pricing can simply be defined as linking a price in euros to CO2 emissions in order to achieve a reduction in CO2 emissions.
 It captures the external costs of greenhouse gas (GHG) emissions—the costs of emissions that the public pays for, such as damage to crops, health care costs from heat waves and droughts, and loss of property from flooding and sea level rise—and ties them to their sources through a price, usually in the form of a price on the carbon dioxide (CO2) emitted.
-There are several ways to implement carbon-pricing linked to two main axis of choice:
+There are several ways to implement carbon pricing linked to two main axes of choice:

 - Implicit versus explicit pricing: Setting an actual CO2 price or not: Is the price point explicitly stated and therefore generally known and transparent?
 Or is there an implicit price point in which the pricing is unconsciously or consciously not made transparent?

 - Fictional versus real pricing: Actually paying for CO2 emissions or not: Is the aim to actually pay for CO2 emissions and is therefore real pricing applied?
 Or has it been decided not to price CO2 emissions (yet), which means that there is a fictitious price (which may or may not be known)?